grafana/metrictank/docs/cloud/http-api.md

 * expr (required): a list of [tag expressions](#tag-expressions)
 * from: Graphite [from time specification](#fromto) (optional. defaults to now-24hours)
+* format: series-json, lastupdate-json. (defaults to series-json)
+* limit: max number to return, 0 to defer to the instance configured max (default: 0).
+Note: if limit is 0 or greater than the instance configured max and the result set is greater than the instance configured max, an error is returned.
+Otherwise, the result set is truncated at the limit

 ##### Example